 Now that you've enabled online bill pay, you're ready to run a test transaction.
 This helps verify that everything's working as it ought to.

 - If you're using Authorize.net, make sure that you've taken your account out of Test Mode.
 Consult Authorize.net's documentation for details.
-If you're using Stripe, you're ready to go the moment you complete the signup form.
+If you're using PayFactory, Stripe, or an external checkout, you're ready to go the moment you complete the signup form.

 - Invoice yourself for a small fee that's due today.
 For testing purposes, you might want to lower your minimum credit card purchase setting.